 Gooey Butter Cake – Well known in St. Louis, Missouri, this cake is about 1-inch high and is dense; served topped with confectioners’ sugar or whipped cream.

 Hot Milk Cake – Hot milk cake calls for hot milk and hot butter to substantially activate the baking powder and to soften the flour.
 As you learned in an earlier lesson, heat activates baking powder in addition to liquid.
 This cake is traditionally served as a two-layer cake.
 The original recipe suggested a mocha icing.
 However, in the Southern United States, hot milk cake is often made in a one layer 9 x 13-inch pan.
 In this recipe you’ll also have a choice to use a 9 x 9-inch pan for smaller households.

 Smith Island Cake – is the official cake of Smith Island, an island in Chesapeake Bay, on the border of Maryland and Virginia, in the United States.
 Its seven thin layers are frosted in between each layer and on top.
 While the original cake was layered with fudge because it held up on long ship excursions, nowadays, one can make the cake any flavor and frost as desired.

 Mug Cakes – Mug cakes are made in the microwave.
-You’ll find that using eggs in a microwaved cake will make the cake taste very eggy.
+You’ll find that using eggs in microwaved cake will make the them taste very eggy.
 That’s why you will not find eggs in my mug cakes.